 As much information as possible that you can give us about the assignment—syllabus, description of assignment, number and types of sources required, previous experience with this assignment, etc. –will help us with our presentation.
 Send a copy of your assignment to the librarian prior to the instruction session and plan to spend some time discussing your course and assignment goals.

-The library has one electronic classrooms available for library instruction (Room 318).
-Room 318 has 21 computers connected to the Internet and the campus network.
+The library has two electronic classrooms available for library instruction (Rooms 212 and 318).
+Room 212 has 32 laptops and an instructor station and room 318 has 21 computers.
+All classroom computers are connected to the campus network/internet.
 For larger classes (40 or more students), room 407 can be used to provide presentations to your classes.
 Librarians can also come to your classroom for an instruction session or meet your class at another computer lab on campus.

 Please contact Jennifer Jackson email@example.com, (504) 280-7168, for lower level courses.